bestarch/re/README.md

-# re
- Single ACRE Cluster
+# Terraform script for spinning up a single ACRE Cluster